Our Products Make Your Product Better®

 Related Products

-The VDX-6354 utilizes an onboard Vortex86DX Fanless 800MHz processor built for Low Power Consumption.
+The VDX-6324 utilizes an onboard Vortex86DX Fanless 800MHz processor built for Ultra Low Power Consumption.
 The processor is highly integrated so that it reduces the price of any board utilizing this processor.
-Unlike other PC/104 SBCs the VDX-6354 maintains the true PC/104 standard form-factor and does not require “wings”.
-The VDX-6354 is available with an optional PC/104+ bus which allows it to access higher end PCI bus based modules. **Flash Disk not included.**
+The VDX-6324 comes with a PC/104 bus connector and an optional PCI-104 / PC/104+ bus connector which allows it to utilize higher end PCI bus based modules. **Flash Disk not included.**

 Xenomai Real-time